 Lua Lemba Education and Community Development Foundation, Rote

-Since 2000 indigo foundation has worked with the Lua Lemba Education and Community Development Foundation to increase the opportunities for young people on the remote, arid island of Rote in eastern Indonesia.
-They are our oldest partner.
-We currently support programs in education, health, food security, and the transmission of cultural knowledge.
+Since 2000 indigo foundation has worked with the grassroots Lua Lemba Education and Community Development Foundation to increase opportunities for women and young people on the remote, arid island of Rote in Eastern Indonesia.

-Over 11 successful years we have contributed to the establishment of two senior high schools, the provision of education bursaries for children from kindergarten through to senior high school and our most recent initiative – training and funding early childhood educators.
-These education programs have recently seen the first children from the region attending university.
+Over 17 successful years we have contributed to the establishment of two senior high schools, provided education bursaries for children from kindergarten through to senior high school, trained and funded early childhood educators.

-Our health programs have included mother and child health workshops, the development of a healthy schools program and a highly successful festival which focussed on reproductive and sexual health issues.
+Our health programs with Lua Lemba have included mother and child health workshops, the development of a healthy schools program and a highly successful festival which focussed on reproductive and sexual health issues.

-In 2010 to celebrate the 10th anniversary of indigo foundation’s collaborations in Rote Lua Lemba founded an annual Arts and Culture festival.
-Now in its second year, it is both a hugely popular event and an important vehicle for perpetuating cultural transmission.
+In 2010, to celebrate the 10th anniversary of indigo foundation’s collaborations in Rote, Lua Lemba founded an annual Arts and Culture festival.
+Now in its seventh year, it is both a hugely popular event and an important vehicle to value and teach Rotinese culture.